luzpaz/SlopedPlanesMacro/README.md

 * Clone the repository at the folder "~/.FreeCAD/Mod"
 * Copy the file "SlopedPlanes.FCMacro" at the folder "~/.FreeCAD", or whatever your FreeCAD macro path
+* The FreeCAD macro path is governed in Edit-Preferences-General-Macro

 ### Use instructions